Attack with all creatures. Flamerush Rider trigger puts an additional two copies of Doubling Season (which is animated with Opalescence) into play.

 Welcome to Goldfish Draft - a play format for Magic: The Gathering.

-The preceding was an excerpt from turn two of my most recent game (which I didn't win).
+The preceding was an excerpt from turn two of one of my games (which I didn't win).
 So what is this ridiculous format?
 You may be familiar with the idea of "goldfish testing" a deck, where you play it against an opponent who does nothing, to see how fast it can kill.
 Okay, but of course it depends how well you draw.
 We decided to turn it up a level and ask "What if you had the perfect draw?"

 So we decided to stack the deck.
 Of course, it's easy enough to make a deck that can make a turn-1 kill, or even win on the play during the opponent's upkeep, with a stacked deck.
 So we decided to turn it up another level, and ask: "What if the goldfish opponent doesn't die?
 How much damage could you actually do?"